-- 4.1 When new staff join our Academy they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our Academy's safeguarding policy along with the Trust Code of conduct for Adults, Part One and Annex A of "Keeping Children Safe in Education" and told who our Designated Safeguarding Lead (DSL), Deputy DSL and the Trust Safeguarding Lead is.
-They will also receive a copy of the behaviour policy and the Academy's response to children who go missing from education, this information is provided in Section 6 of this policy.
+4.1 When new staff join our academy they will be informed of the safeguarding arrangements in place.
+They will be given a copy of our academy's safeguarding policy along with the Trust Code of conduct for Adults, Part One and Annex A of "Keeping Children Safe in Education" and told who our Designated Safeguarding Lead (DSL), Deputy DSL and the Trust Safeguarding Lead is.
+They will also receive a copy of the behaviour policy and the academy's response to children who go missing from education, this information is provided in Section 6 of this policy.
 All staff are expected to read these key documents.
-They will be provided with the safeguarding recording form, and given information on how to complete it and who to pass it to. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction within the first term of joining the Academy.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL) and issues of confidentiality.
+They will be provided with information about how to record and report safeguarding concerns using the Trust approved electronic recording system CPOMS.

+4.2 Every new member of staff or volunteer will receive safeguarding training during their induction within the first term of joining the academy.
+This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, (including reassuring victims that they are being taken seriously) and that they will be supported and kept safe, how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL) and issues of confidentiality.
 The training will also include information about whistle blowing in respect of concerns about another adult's behaviour and suitability to work with children.
-Staff will also receive on-line safety training as this is part of the overarching safeguarding approach of our Academy. - 4.3 In addition to the safeguarding induction, we will ensure that the mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of "Keeping Children Safe in Education".
-In order to achieve this we will ensure that - all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-comms, staff meetings), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively. - 4.4 All visitors, temporary staff and volunteers to our Academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
-(See Appendix 2).
+Staff will also receive on-line safety training as this is part of the overarching safeguarding approach of our academy.

+4.3 In addition to the safeguarding induction, we will ensure that the mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of "Keeping Children Safe in Education".

+In order to achieve this we will ensure that

+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-comms, staff meetings), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively.

+4.4 All visitors, temporary staff and volunteers to our academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+(See Appendix 2)